Yekta Uzunoğlu: Quest for Justice

 A final version of the lawsuit, literally same as the one rejected in 1995, was filed on 18 January 2000.
 In January 2003, the charge moved to Turkey's jurisdiction, which subsequently returned it to the Czech court 9 months later.
 On 25 September 2003, the Czech court stopped prosecution of Uzunoglu for humanitarian reasons, but both the prosecutor and Uzunoglu would not accept this decision; the latter demanded to be cleared of all accusations.

 On 3 March 2006, important figures of the Czech public life published an open letter called "Žalujeme" ("We accuse", similar to Émile Zola's "J'accuse ...!", which helped end the infamous Dreyfus affair in France 100 years before), namely Pavel Dostál, Táňa Fischerová, František Janouch, Karel Jech, Květa Jechová, Svatopluk Karásek, Jaroslav Kořán, Dana Němcová, Karel Schwarzenberg, Jiřina Šiklová, Věněk Šilhán, Libuše Šilhánová, Jaromír Štětina, Petruška Šustrová.

 In April 2006, Yekta Uzunoglu was presented the František Kriegel prize for civic courage.

 In March 2007, Uzunoglu started an 11 days long hunger strike against his prolonged process, and many important public figures, including former president Václav Havel, joined him symbolically for one day.
-On 29 March 2007, Uzunoglu was sentenced to two years in prison, which he immediately appealed, describing it as "fashizoid" justice.
+On 29 March 2007, Uzunoglu was sentenced to two years in prison, which he immediately appealed against, describing it as "fashizoid" justice.
 Amnesty International declared their support of Uzunoglu.
 On 31 July 2007, Prague's Court of appeals heard the appeal and finally dropped all charges.